bjornregnell/the-future-software-engineer/README.md

 * understands when symbolic AI is better than trained AI
 * is expert in software requirements and architecture and knows how to prioritize and do tradeoffs
 * learns to master modern, high-level, powerful and safe programming languages, such as [Scala](https://www.scala-lang.org/), that scale with higher complexity and prevent bugs by design

+More on the common knowledge needee by the future engineer in the [slides](https://github.com/bjornregnell/the-future-software-engineer/releases).

 ### Links